How to Knit a Swatch & Calculate Gauge

 Bind off with the bind off used in the pattern or whatever bind off you prefer.

-I like to “record” my needle size by putting eyelets in my swatch.
-So for a size 7 needle, I would put 7 eyelets in it by doing (yo, k2tog) 7 times in row 8.
+Record your needle size by putting eyelets in your swatch.
+For example, if you use a size 7 needle, put 7 eyelets in the swatch by doing (yo, k2tog) 7 times in row 8.

 If you are using a 1/2 size needle (1.5, 2.5, or 10.5), you can add an eyelet in row 10 to indicate the 1/2.